Freedom of religion in Iran: Abuses of religious freedom

 On October 27, 2020, US Secretary of State Mike Pompeo issued a statement on World Religious Freedom Day, including Iran as one of the three of the world's most egregious violators of religious freedom—the People's Republic of China, Iran and North Korea—and that these countries "have tightened their coercive measures to silence their own people".

 Baháʼís

+Information in 2022 suggests that there were 300,000 Baháʼís in Iran.

-According to the National Spiritual Assembly of the Baháʼís of the United States, since 1979 more than 200 Baháʼís have been killed and 15 have disappeared and are presumed dead.
-The Government continued to imprison and detain Baháʼís based on their religious beliefs.
+According to the National Spiritual Assembly of the Baháʼís of the United States, between 1979 and 2005, more than 200 Baháʼís were killed and 15 disappeared and are presumed dead.

-The Government appears to adhere to a practice of keeping a small number of Baháʼís in arbitrary detention, some at risk of execution, at any given time.
-There were four Baháʼís reported to be in prison for practicing their faith at the end of the period covered by this report, two facing life sentences and two facing sentences of 15 years.
-In addition the Government appears to engage in harassment of the Baháʼí community by arresting Baháʼís arbitrarily, charging them, and then releasing them, often without dropping the charges against them.
-Those with charges still pending against them fear arrest at any time.

-Two Baháʼís, Sirus Zabihi-Moghaddam and Hadayat Kashefi-Najafabadi, were tried in 1998 and later sentenced to death by an Islamic Revolutionary Court in Mashad for practicing their faith.
-In 2000 the sentences were reduced to 7 and 5 years respectively.
-Kashefi-Najafabadi was released in October 2001, after serving 4 years of his sentence.
-Zabihi-Moghaddam, who originally was arrested in November 1997, was released in June 2002.